Apartment 1303 3D: Plot

 However, the peace was shattered when Mary lost her job as a teacher during a dispute with a parent in a parent-teacher conference.
 She found work as a prostitute to pay for the apartment, became an alcoholic and brutally abused Jennifer.
 This leads to Jennifer murdering Mary and burying her in a built in closet.
 Soon neighbors complained about the smell of the apartment, causing the police and the health department to investigate.
 By the time they got to the apartment to confront Jennifer, she had already committed suicide by jumping out the window and the police found the decomposed body of Mary.
 In the years that followed, more tenants were thought to have committed suicide with Janet being the most recent one.

 While taking a bath, Lara gets a cryptic warning from Janet to leave the apartment and never come back.
 However, another dispute with Maddie has Lara moving into the same apartment and ignoring Janet's warning.
 Jennifer soon arrives and kills Mark by throwing him out the window.
 Horrified, Lara tries to escape the apartment complex to avoid Jennifer trying to kill her and stay away from the complex for good.
 However, she catches Emily and the landlord, O'Neill in front of her.
 He finally reveals the truth to Lara about his daughter, Emily's fate.
 A year after apartment 1303 was cleaned, they moved in and became Jennifer's first victims.

 Lara learns that O'Neill, Emily along with Janet and the previous victims had been trying to warn others to never move into apartment 1303 to no avail.
 When Jennifer starts to close in on her, Lara grabs a knife to try to defend herself.
 As Maddie tries to talk some sense to Lara, Jennifer pushes her towards the knife and kills her.
 Just before she can finish the job to kill Lara, the police arrive and Jennifer disappears.
 Lara is arrested for both Maddie and Mark's murder and is taken away to be booked.
 As the sun rises, Jennifer is last seen sitting on the same spot where she committed suicide: an unseen warning of what happens when anyone moves into apartment 1303.

 Cast

 Production

 The Swedish director Daniel Fridell had originally been set to direct the project but was later replaced by Michael Taverna.

 A specialised crew of 3D experts from Hong Kong were hired for the film.

+As part of her preparation for the role of Lara, Mischa Barton had her left nostril pierced with a small gold stud, but removed the piercing a few days later when director Michael Taverna decided that it did not suit her character.